Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/tiktok-cohort.md

 3. Choose the account you want to sync to.
 4. Choose the sync cadence..[^2]
 5. When finished, save your work.
-[^2]: If you're not sure which selection is best, we recommend setting up automated recurring syncs for any essential cohorts.
+[^2]: If you're not sure which selection is best, Amplitude recommends setting up automated recurring syncs for any essential cohorts.
 Use one-time syncs for work on individual projects.

 In [TikTok Ads Manager](https://ads.tiktok.com/i18n/dashboard) the cohort appears under **Assets → Audiences**.
 It can take TikTok Ads up to 12 hours to populate the sync.
 If the cohort is less than 1000 users, it's marked as *unavailable* on TikTok Ads.
 In this case, disconnect the TikTok Ads integration in Amplitude, change the mapping and cohort definition to restart the cohort sync.